Achievable logoAchievable logo

 • Pays interest on February 15th and August 15th

-Each of the dates above is six months apart.
-When an interest payment is due, the issuer pays bondholders for their last six months of bond ownership.
-For example, when a J&J 1 bond pays interest on July 1st, it’s paying the bondholder for owning the bond from January 1st - June 30th.
+Each pair of dates is six months apart.
+When an interest payment is made, the issuer is paying bondholders for the previous six months of ownership.
+For example, when a J&J 1 bond pays interest on July 1st, it’s paying the bondholder for owning the bond from January 1st through June 30th.

 Zero coupon bonds

-Zero coupon bonds are exactly what they sound like - bonds with a 0% interest rate.
-These are a unique type of bond, as most bonds have interest rates above 0%.
+Zero coupon bonds are exactly what they sound like: bonds with a 0% interest rate.
+They’re unusual because most bonds have interest rates above 0%.

-While “normal” bonds pay interest semi-annually throughout the life of the bond, zero coupon bonds pay interest at maturity.
-Investors make money from a zero coupon bond based on the price they originally purchase the bond for.
+While “normal” bonds pay interest semi-annually throughout the life of the bond, zero coupon bonds pay their return at maturity.
+Investors earn money based on the price they originally paid.
 Issuers sell zero coupon bonds at discounts, and they mature at par.
-The longer the maturity of the bond, the deeper the discount.
+The longer the maturity, the deeper the discount tends to be.

 Definitions